Chart Your First Survey

 Step 2: Get Your Spice Pass

-Your Spice Pass is the API token that authenticates your CLI requests:
+Your Spice Pass is the JWT token that authenticates your CLI requests:

-- In the dashboard, navigate to Settings → This Project
+- In the dashboard, navigate to your project settings

 - Save it somewhere secure (you’ll need it for the CLI and API)